BoundaryML/baml/README.md

 ✅ Extraction (i.e. OCRing a resume then parsing into a specific `Resume` class)

-✅ Agents (examples pending, but reach out <a href="https://discord.gg/ENtBB6kkXH">Boundary's Discord</a> if you want to do this before we publish them)
+✅ Agents (examples coming soon, but reach out <a href="https://discord.gg/ENtBB6kkXH">Boundary's Discord</a> if you want to do this before we publish them)

 ## Supports